Trends in Open Banking 2025: Guide for Businesses

-Open banking is no longer just a trend — it’s reshaping how businesses and consumers interact with financial services.
-What started as a regulatory push in Europe has now grown into a global movement, bringing better payments and data insights.
+Open banking is no longer just a trend – it’s a power that is actively changing how businesses and consumers interact with financial services.
+What started as a regulatory push in Europe has now grown into a global movement, bringing more intuitive, comfortable payments and data insights to customers and merchants.

-As adoption rises and new technologies like AI gain momentum, 2025 will likely bring new changes to the ecosystem.
+As adoption across Europe (and the world) rises, with new technologies like AI reshaping the fintech industry, each day brings new challenges and changes to the open banking ecosystem.
 In this article, we explore the key trends shaping the future of open banking and what they mean for merchants.

 Open banking is a financial framework that allows traditional banks to securely share data with licensed third-party providers via application programming interfaces (APIs) with customer consent.
 In Europe, open banking started with the enforcement of PSD2 in 2018, which required banks to share APIs with authorised companies.